In Ontario, there is an average of some 232 vehicles stolen a day. Within a year, some 24,000 vehicles are stolen.

-According to the Insurance Bureau of Canada, a car is stolen every 7 minutes.
-That’s 205 cars a day, or 74,825 a year.
 If these numbers seem higher than normal to you, it’s because they are!
-In 2017 there was a 15% increase in auto thefts across Ontario, with a new form of theft contributing to these rising statistics.
+Cases of car theft are on the rise in Canada, and Ontario is the first-ranked province for cars stolen.
+A new form of theft is contributing to these rising statistics.
 If you own a vehicle with keyless ignition, one of those vehicles that can be started simply by having the keys in the car and not in the ignition, you may be at higher risk.

 Auto Theft Using Wireless Key Fobs

-Stealing a car in 2020 is much easier for thieves – forget the days of hot-wiring.
+Stealing a car is much easier for thieves – forget the days of hot-wiring.
 Any car with a wireless key fob can now be tricked.
-These key fobs are constantly giving off wireless signals, so as long as your keys are in range anyone can hijack and imitate these signals.
-Thieves are accessing these signals by placing a relay box close to your home in an attempt listen to the specific key fob signal inside, and then forward that signal your car in the driveway.
-Once they are able to relay the signal, they simply open your car doors and drive away with your car.
+These key fobs are constantly giving off wireless signals, so if your keys are in range anyone can hijack and imitate these signals.
+Thieves are accessing these signals by placing a relay box close to your home in an attempt to listen to the specific key fob signal inside, and then forward that signal to your car in the driveway.
+Once they can relay the signal, they simply open your car doors and drive away with your car.

 This type of theft is occurring in cities across Canada.
 CBC recently reported on a theft happening as close to home as London Ontario.
 To read the article, click here.